ansys/openapi-common/CONTRIBUTING.md

 # Contributing

-Repositories should have a contributing section, but we don't need to have all the contributing information here.
-Have them reference the developer guide.

 We absolutely welcome any code contributions and we hope that this guide will facilitate an understanding of the TEMPLATE code repository.
 It is important to note that while the TEMPLATE software